Yamanaka Factors and Partial Cellular Reprogramming

 Perhaps most interesting, according to Horvath’s 2013 multi-tissue clock, sample cells that were just under 60 years old became epigenetically equivalent to cells that were approximately 25 years old after 13 days of partial cellular reprogramming, and the Horvath 2018 skin and blood clock showed that cells that were approximately 40 years old were also epigenetically returned to those of a 25-year-old.
-It seems that the cells revert an epigenetic age of 25 or so suggesting this is a peak of cellular prime or the optimal functional age for cells.
+These results suggest that this may approximately be the optimal age for cellular function.

 The challenges ahead for partial cellular reprogramming

 By far, the biggest hurdle to translating partial cellular reprogramming to people is the need to find a way to activate the Yamanaka factors in our cells without needing to engineer our bodies to react to a drug such as doxycycline.
-Doing this may require us to develop drugs capable of activating OSKM, editing every cell in our body to respond to a particular compound like doxycycline, which would be extremely challenging although plausible, or utilizing transient gene therapy techniques.
+Doing this may require us to develop drugs capable of activating OSKM, editing every cell in the body to respond to a particular compound like doxycycline, which would be extremely challenging although plausible, or utilizing transient gene therapy techniques.

-Another possibility is editing the germline so that our children are born with such a modification to respond to a chosen compound, an idea that is currently an ethical nightmare to even consider, not to mention the technical challenges of doing so successfully.
+It may be possible to edit the germ line so that our children are born with such a modification to respond to a chosen compound.
+However, this idea is currently an ethical nightmare to even consider, and there are significant technical challenges for doing so successfully.
 Whatever the solution is, it needs to be practical.

-The other major hurdle is to find a method suitable for the long term that does not require constant upkeep, lest the aging signs return rapidly, as they did in mice when treatment was interrupted.
-While there is some reason to believe that these signs would not return as rapidly in people given the differences between mouse and human metabolisms and our superior repair systems, it would likely return in due course.
+The other major hurdle is to find a suitable long-term method that does not require constant upkeep, lest the aging signs return rapidly, as they did in mice when treatment was interrupted.
+While there is some reason to believe that these signs would not return as rapidly in people, given the differences between mouse and human metabolisms and our superior repair systems, it would likely return in due course.
 So, finding a cost-effective way to keep the cyclic treatment going is paramount; this could potentially be achieved using drugs or transient gene therapy.

 Assuming that these barriers can be overcome, and the rapid advances in biotechnology offer a reason to think that they will, then partial cellular reprogramming could feasibly hold a great deal of potential for preventing or even curing the diseases of aging.